 Dango, Japan’s quintessential sweet, goes by different names nationwide.
 In the northern Tohoku region, it’s known as “dansu,” while in Niigata Prefecture, people call it “anbu.”
 In Shiga Prefecture and the Shikoku region, it’s known as “omaru.”

 What is Dango?

-They will often be found three or four at a time on a little skewer and coated in roasted soybean flour and flavoured with soy sauce and red bean paste.
+Typically served on skewers in groups of three or four, they are coated in roasted soybean flour and seasoned with soy sauce and red bean paste.

 History of Dango

 Despite its current popularity, the dango has a rich history dating back centuries.
 Its origins can be traced back to modak, a sweet Indian dumpling used in offerings to the Hindu deity Ganesh.
 In Japan, references to dango can be found in various literary works dating back to the 10th century, including the Shin Sarugaku Ki, Wamyo Ruijusho, Chuujirui Ki, Shasekishu, Teikinourai, and Shuugaishou.

 Originally, dango was made with leftover rice and grain husks, with different regions using different ingredients such as barley, wheat, millet, buckwheat, corn, beans, sweet potato, and chestnuts.
 Today, this ingredient diversity continues, adding to the charm and appeal of dango.

 Interestingly, the dango was not just a food staple but also an essential role in religious offerings, particularly during Buddhist memorial services.
 As a result, the ball shape of the dango became a symbol of perfection and an important part of a village’s offering to the gods.

 Despite its ancient roots, dango has evolved to encompass various flavors and styles.
 The classic sweetened anko filling remains the most popular, while kusa dango offers a unique twist with the red bean paste served separately or underneath the dango.